 So how do you accomplish this feat?
 Ask fifty different sales professionals, and the chances are you’ll get fifty different answers on how to close a sale.

 When it comes to closing those sales qualified leads, you can employ a variety of techniques.
 Your sales manager and colleagues all have their preferred approaches, but maybe you’re new to selling or still trying to find what works best.
 While closing techniques vary, some practices remain true.
-The following tips for inside sales reps can help you catapult your closing ratio.
+The following inside sales tips can help you catapult your sales closing ratio.

 1. Earn the Right to Ask for the Sale